rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 to the overall system efficiency.
 Currently, Rayon offers only a single knob for tuning this behavior, in the form of [the `breadth_first` option][bf] on builds.
-This knob is not only rather coarse, it can lead turns out to have quite surprising behavior when one intermingles `scope` and `join` (including stack overflows, see [#590]).
+This knob is not only rather coarse, it can lead to quite surprising behavior when one intermingles `scope` and `join` (including stack overflows, see [#590]).
 The goal of this RFC is to make more options available to users while ensuring that these options "compose well" with the overall system.

 [#590]: https://github.com/rayon-rs/rayon/issues/590